 It’s an exciting time when your child gets to the age where they’re ready to start participating in a team sport.
 Your child’s enthusiasm will be infectious but it can also be a little daunting for parents, especially if your child chooses a sport that you are not familiar with.
 So, what equipment does my child need to play soccer?
-Of course, as parents we want our kids to be fully prepared and ready with all the equipment they need for their first big match.
+Of course, as parents we want our kids to be fully prepared.
+Plus, be ready with all the equipment they need for their first big match.
 Fortunately, it will relieve the minds and hip pockets of many parents to know that soccer is a sport that doesn’t require a lot of equipment to get started.
 Here we have outlined the equipment that your child will need to play soccer.

 Soccer boots will be one of the most important things you purchase for your child when they start playing soccer.
 Also, soccer boots are known as ‘Cleats’.
 Which, refers to the name of the stoppers on the bottom of the shoes.
 Your child will require a certain type of shoe depending on the type of surface they will be playing on.
-For hard surfaces, longer, wedge-shaped boots are ideal and for softer surfaces shorter cleats are best.
-If your child will be playing on both surface types throughout the season, you can purchase soccer boots that come with removable cleats so they can be swapped over when needed.
+For hard surfaces, longer, wedge-shaped boots are ideal.
+And, for softer surfaces, shorter cleats are best.
+So, if your child will be playing on both surface types throughout the season, you can purchase soccer boots that come with removable cleats so they can be swapped over when needed.
 It is important to ensure that your child has a pair of soccer boots that fit properly and provide adequate support before playing to avoid blisters and injuries.
 Shoes that have been handed down too many times may become unstable and no longer capable of providing the support a young player needs.
 Remember that kids grow out of shoes fast, so check their soccer boots regularly to see when it’s time to have them replaced.

 During a game of soccer, your child’s shins will be one of the most vulnerable parts of their body due to the high possibility of contact during heavy tackles.
 Wearing shin pads is absolutely essential for children of all ages and abilities while playing soccer, in order to protect their shins from possible cuts and injuries.
 Players wear shin pads under their socks.
 Plus, they come in two varieties.
 The first, slips over the foot like a sock.
 The second, straps around the back of the calf with Velcro.
 Also, it’s important to make sure the shin guards you purchase are the correct size and thickness for your child.
 So, that they provide proper protection and that they fit securely into their soccer socks.

 A water bottle is another essential piece of equipment that every child will need if they want to play soccer.
 Experts advise that kid’s drink fluids, preferably water, before, during and after every game and during training, to avoid dehydration or heat stroke.
 This is just as important in cold weather as it is in hotter climates.